Gauntlet173/docassemble-openlcbr/README.md

 * Matthias Grabmair for the Python implementation of IBP in [openlcbr]() on which docassemble-openlcbr is based.
 (And for re-implementing it in Python 2.7!)
-* The American Bar Association Center for Innovation, and in particular Chase Hertel, Sarah Glassmeyer, and Joshua Furlong, who were particularly involved in selecting my proposal.
+* The American Bar Association Center for Innovation, and in particular Chase Hertel, Sarah Glassmeyer, and Jordan Furlong, who were particularly involved in selecting my proposal.
 * Jack Newton, Joshua Lenon, and Chris Thompson of Clio, who were instrumental in my fellowship receiving sponsorship funding from Clio.